Terraform Cheat Sheet

 Terraform Backends

-• if switching the backed for the first time setup, Terraform provides a migration option
+• If switching the backend for the first time setup, Terraform provides a migration option

 • Backend configuration doesn’t support interpolations.

-• GitHub is not the supported backend type in Terraform.
+• GitHub is not a supported backend type in Terraform.

 Terraform State Management